-The Centre for HIgher Education Research and Practice (CHERP) functions as a facilitating and enabling arm of Learning and Teaching, with its primary role to progress the implementation of aspects of the Learning and Teaching Strategy (2013/14 - 2017/18) in collaboration with other key players within the institution.
+The Centre for Higher Education Research and Practice (CHERP) facilitates the progression and implementation of Learning and Teaching priorities in collaboration with other key players within the institution.

 CHERP's guiding aim

 To promote a learning experience that is enriching, distinctive, challenging and addresses the needs and aspirations of students and staff at Ulster University.

 - Leadership (new ideas, approaches and direction), drawing on national and international models, and providing a platform with appropriate scholarly underpinning to progress pedagogic initiatives.

 - Support (advice, guidance, project funding) for academic and learning support staff to pursue enthusiasms and engage in practice that will enrich the learning experience for students.